ZahinMai/Clean-Up-Crew/README.md

 * **Action Layer:** Translates target vectors into motor velocities (differential drive).

 ### 2. Communication Protocol (Setup 3)
-The Coordinated setup utilizes the Webots `Emitter` and `Receiver` nodes to simulate a local area network.
+The Coordinated setup utilises the Webots `Emitter` and `Receiver` nodes to simulate a local area network.
 * **The Spotter:** Uses a ceiling-mounted camera to segment the arena.
 When rubbish is detected, it broadcasts a packet: `{ID, Coordinates(x,y), Priority}`.
 * **The Collectors:** operate as "blind" workers.
 They do not scan for trash; they simply execute the navigation stack based on received coordinates, reducing redundant path overlap.